Why Mykonos Still Deserves a Detour in 2026

 Crowds and Timing: Chora becomes impassable 11h-16h in July-August (cruise ships, excursions).
 Prioritise late-afternoon visits (17h-19h) or early morning (8h-10h).
 Psarou, Paradise, Super Paradise beaches saturate from 11h in high season, northern beaches (Agios Sostis, Fokos) stay calm even in August.

-Winds: The meltemi (northerly wind) blows hard July to September, especially afternoons.
+Winds: The meltemi (northerly wind) blows hard from July to September, especially afternoons.
 North-facing beaches (Panormos, Ftelia) become unusable, prioritise sheltered bays (Agios Ioannis, Ornos, Psarou).
 Délos boats cancel in strong winds, check weather before planning the excursion.

 What to Know: